rbaihis/k8s_basics/DEPLOY_CONFMAP_SECRET.md

 ---
 ---
-# Kubernetes Configuration for Spring Boot Application with PostgreSQL
+# Simple Example Kubernetes Configuration for Spring Boot Application with PostgreSQL

 This document outlines the Kubernetes configuration for a Spring Boot application that uses PostgreSQL.
 The configuration includes a Secret for the database password and a ConfigMap for other database connection parameters.